England

 The grand hall of the Natural History Museum in London

-London is one of the rare cities where you can switch from history to science, from art to design, and from the past to the future — all in a single day.
+It is one of the rare cities where you can switch from history to science, from art to design and from the past to the future in a single day.
+Most key museums are free, so you can also visit them spontaneously — for an hour or two.

 • British Museum